thingful/device-hub/readme.md

 device-hub stores its running configuration in a local boltdb database.

-device-hub can run in insecure mode or using mutual tls authentication.
+device-hub can run in insecure mode or using TLS in a mutual authentication model.
+See [security.md]( docs/security.md ) for details

 Supported message formats